006lp/lx-music-source-sharing/README.md

 To put it simply, everyone provides VIP or SVIP accounts on different platforms, and in exchange experiences the VIP or SVIP treatment of other platforms shared by others.

 # Requirement
-We do NOT welcome individuals and organizations (especially **"Marketing Accounts"**) who engage in free prostitution and publicize this project!
+We do NOT welcome individuals and organizations (especially **"Marketing Accounts"**) who are freeloaders and publicize this project!

 If you do not have a VIP or SVIP account, you can also choose to pay to purchase one or bear part of the server cost (approximately ***USD $0.55 ≈ CNY ￥4*** per month).